 - A. When a major emergency or disaster occurs, the infrastructure departments will send a representative to the Emergency Operations Center (EOC) if activated and will coordinate all operations and recovery activities under the general direction of the Emergency Manager (EM or when activated the Unified Management Team (UMT)). - B. Damage to City infrastructure will be assessed to help officials determine and establish priorities for restoration of affected infrastructure.
-Damage assessment operations will be conducted in accordance with Annex L - Damage Assessment. - C. The repair and restoration of damaged infrastructure will be prioritized as follows: - a.
+Damage assessment operations will be conducted in accordance with Annex L - Damage Assessment.

+- C. The repair and restoration of damaged infrastructure will be prioritized as follows: - a.
 That which protects the life, health, and safety of the greatest number of people. - b.
 That which preserves public infrastructure that is necessary for the continuation of emergency services. - c.
 That which preserves public and private property in a manner that supports economic activity and the general well-being of the public. - d.
-That which protects the environment and historic assets. - D. Central, North, and South Regional Divisions - a.
+That which protects the environment and historic assets. - D. Central, North, South, and Quality of Life Investment District (QLID) Regional Divisions - a.
 The Parks and Recreation Department has divided the City into three geographic areas (see Figure 1 - Parks & Recreation Division Map). - b.
 Each geographic division is responsible for the community centers, parks and boulevard maintenance, and recreation programs in their area.
 The Central Division covers approximately the area of the City from Truman Road to 63rd Street.
 The North Division covers approximately the area from Truman Road to the city limits on the north end of the jurisdiction.
 The South Division covers an approximate area from 63rd Street to the city limits on the south end of the jurisdiction.
+QLID covers the central and south-eastern sections of the City.